ParideBertulio/week3/CodeBook.md

 ###5.
 Creates a 2nd, independent tidy data set with the average of each variable
-In this steps I've used two loops (nested to each other) for scan all the variables and the activities and calculate the mean for each.
+In this steps I've used two loops (nested to each other) for scan all the variables and the activities and calculate the mean for each. the result was dumped into an external file "averages.txt" (in csv format)